tztsai/tztsai.github.io/blog/_posts/2022-05-26-cal-genesis.md

 => 2 (z + 1)  # its value is a symbolic expression
 ```

-And C said, Let symbols be freed as you want: and it was so.
+And C called it “free” if a symbol is undefined; and C said, Let free symbols be created as you want: and it was so.

 ```
+a: 1; [$a, a]  # $ makes a free symbol, no matter whether the name has been defined => [a, 1]
-a: 1; [(a?), a]  # ? frees and returns the symbol in the current scope => [a, 1]
+# ? frees and returns the symbol in the current context
 x: 1; y: 2; [x, y, (x+2y)?]  # ? after an expression frees all names in it => [1, 2, x + 2 y]
 b: 2; c: 3; (d: a+b+c; [a,b,c]?; a b c d)